Funding opportunity

 The fellowship must start on 1 October 2026, and no extensions will be given for delays in the appointment of staff.
 Therefore, when preparing the application, recruitment time should be taken into consideration.
 That is, if it is estimated that it will take six months to recruit a research and innovation associate (RIA)(was PDRA), then only 30 months of RIA time should be requested.
 Only if there is a RIA or staff member ready to start at the beginning of the fellowship, should you apply for the full three years (36 months) of time.

-Please note: due to the nature of this funding, grant extensions will only be considered under exceptional circumstances, in line with the Equality Act 2010, and will require UKRI agreement on a case-by-case basis.
+Please note that, due to the nature of this funding, grant extensions will only be considered under exceptional circumstances, in line with the Equality Act 2010, and will require UKRI agreement on a case-by-case basis.
 The research organisation remains responsible for compliance with the terms of the Equality Act 2010, including any subsequent amendments introduced while work is in progress, and for ensuring that the expectations set out in the UKRI statement of expectations for equality and diversity are met.

 See further information on allowable costs.